daydy225/phonebook-backend/README.md

 Create a cloud-based MongoDB database for the phonebook application with MongoDB Atlas.
 Create a mongo.js file in the project directory, that can be used for adding entries to the phonebook, and for listing all of the existing entries in the phonebook.

+## step 13: phonebook database step 1

+Change the fetching of all phonebook entries so that the data is fetched from the database.

+## step 14: phonebook database step 2

+Change the backend so that new numbers are saved to the database.